1-62 ADA transfers authority of Patriot mission to 5-7 ADA

-1st Battalion, 62nd Air Defense Artillery Regiment transfers authority of the U.S. Patriot mission in Eastern Europe to the 5th Battalion, 7th Air Defense Artillery Regiment on June 17, 2024.
-5-7 ADA’s rotation signals the U.S. and NATO’s ongoing commitment to strengthening the security and defense posture in Eastern Europe (Caption by U.S. Army Capt.
-Alexander Watkins)
+POLAND — 1st Battalion, 62nd Air Defense Artillery Regiment transferred authority of the U.S. Patriot mission in Eastern Europe to 5th Battalion, 7th Air Defense Artillery Regiment on June 17, 2024.
+5-7 ADA's rotation signals the U.S. and NATO’s ongoing commitment to strengthening the security and defense posture in Eastern Europe.

+1-62 ADA has been defending NATO’s eastern flank as part of a multinational initiative to enhance the region’s security infrastructure for the past nine months.
+The deployment of the Patriot missile system is a prudent and purely defensive measure that underpins NATO’s collective defense and reinforces the U.S. commitment to protect its allies, particularly on NATO's eastern flank.

+U.S. Army Spc.
+Israel Toomes, from Las Vegas, Nevada, shared his thoughts on what the deployment meant to him over the last nine months.
+“This deployment was an opportunity to continue my Family’s legacy of service.
+My grandfather fought at Iwo Jima.
+My stepfather was in the 101st Airborne Division during the Vietnam War.
+My uncle was a combat medic, and my cousin was in the Gulf War as a tanker.
+This was an amazing opportunity to serve my community, my country, and honor my Family’s legacy of service.”

 |Date Taken: